tythe-protocol/tythe/README.md

 # Overview

-The Tythe Protocol is a simple, open, transparent, and license-compatible way to financially support the maintenance of Open Source Software.
+The Tythe Protocol is a simple, open, and transparent way for companies to financially support the maintenance of the Open Source Software they rely on.

 # How it Works